BenSampo/laravel-embed/README.md

 ## About Laravel Embed

-Simple responsive embeds for video, slideshows etc.
+Painless responsive embeds for videos, slideshows and more.

 Created by [Ben Sampson](https://sampo.co.uk)